wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    "t1.micro" qualifies for the Amazon free tier available to first-year subscribers.

    PROTIP: Vertically aligning values helps to make information easier to find.

+   The ami (amazon machine image) identifier is obtained from Amazon's catalog of public images.

+   `subnet_id` is for the VPC and vpc_security_group_ids array.

+   `tags_identity` is to scope permissions.

    See <a target="_blank" href="http://www.antonbabenko.com/2016/09/21/how-i-structure-terraform-configurations.html">
    http://www.antonbabenko.com/2016/09/21/how-i-structure-terraform-configurations.html</a>